2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/lookup-cms.md

 [!include[](~/basics/stack/_shared-float-summary.md)]
 <style>.context-box-summary .lookup-sources { visibility: visible; } </style>

-The following lookups are new in v12 and work across platforms for both DNN ☢ and Oqtane 💧:
+The following lookups are new in v12 and work across platforms for both Dnn ☢ and Oqtane 💧:

 <!-- ## `Tenant` Tokens